 However, in February 2014, the exchange reported that approximately 850,000 bitcoins belonging to its customers were missing in February 2014.
 At the time, the loss amounted to more than $450 million.
 As a consequence, the exchange was forced to shut halt bitcoin withdrawals.

-While it was unclear then how exactly the bitcoins went “missing,” in April 2015, the security company WizSec came to the conclusion that “most or all of the missing bitcoins were stolen straight out of the Mt.
+It was unclear then how exactly the bitcoins went “missing”.
+In April 2015, the security company WizSec came to the conclusion that “most or all of the missing bitcoins were stolen straight out of the Mt.
 Gox hot wallet over time, beginning in late 2011.”
 It was, in fact, not the first issue the exchange had faced since its establishment, with all range of problems from lawsuits and a warrant issued by the US Department of Homeland Security to seize money, to major withdrawal delays.

 All in all, the Mt.
 Gox incident shook the confidence (and emptied the pockets) of a great number of cryptocurrency traders at the time.
 With reduced confidence and substantial losses, the price of bitcoin dropped the $500 range, before recovering to the $600 to $700 range.
 The incident is still referenced as an example of the inherent problems with cryptocurrency exchanges, and thus cryptocurrency in general, and feeds into the perception by the general public and media that bitcoin is too complex, problematic, and niche to be widely adopted.